Traveling waves for nonlinear Schr\"odinger equations with nonzero conditions at infinity: Further properties of traveling waves

 \begin{Proposition} Assume that $N\geq 3$ and the conditions (A1), (A2) in the introduction hold.
 Let $ u \in \Co $ be a minimizer of $ E_c$ in $ \Co$.
 Then, after a translation in the variables $(x_2, \dots, x_N)$, $u$ is axially symmetric with respect to $Ox_1$. \end{Proposition}

 {\it Proof. } Let $T_c$ be as in Lemma \ref{L4.7}.
 We know that any minimizer $u$ of $E_c$ in $ \Co $ satisfies $ A( u) = \frac{N-1}{2} T_c > 0$.
-Using Lemma \ref{L4.8} (i), it is easy to prove that a function $ u \in \Xo $ is a minimizer of $E_c$ in $ \Co $ if and only if \beq u \mbox{ minimizes the functional } - P_c \mbox{ in the set } \{ v \in \Xo \; | \; A(v) = \frac{N-1}{2} T_c \} . \eeq
+Using Lemma \ref{L4.8} (i), it is easy to prove that a function $ u \in \Xo $ is a minimizer of $E_c$ in $ \Co $ if and only if \beq u \mbox{ minimizes the functional } P_c \mbox{ in the set } \{ v \in \Xo \; | \; A(v) = \frac{N-1}{2} T_c \} . \eeq

 The minimization problem (\ref{7.1}) is of the type studied in \cite{M7}.
-All we have to do is to verify that the assumptions made in \cite{M7} are satisfied, then to apply the general theory developed there.
+All we have to do is to verify that the assumptions ({\bf A1$_c$}) and ({\bf A2$_c$}) in \cite{M7}, p.
+329 are satisfied, then to apply the general theory developed there.

 Let $ \Pi $ be an affine hyperplane in $\R^N$ parallel to $Ox_1$.
 We denote by $s_{\Pi}$ the symmetry of $ \R^N$ with respect to $ \Pi $ and by $\Pi ^+$, $\Pi ^-$ the two half-spaces determined by $ \Pi $.
 Given a function $ v \in \Xo$, we denote